“What you doing?”

 “How do you carry everything?”

 I don’t take a backpack.
 There is a pannier rack attached to the back of my bike, which carries two pannier bags.
 My tent usually sits on top of that.
 And at the front I have a small bar bag on the handlebars.
 I used to carry five bags, like most round-the-world cyclists, but found it more inconvenient and annoying than anything.
+I don’t need a lot of stuff.
 You can read a little about the equipment I carry here.

 “Do you travel alone?”